LucasVChaves/ghostlyfetch/README.md

 GlostlyFetch it's a UNIX shell tool for fetching system info like kernel version, memory stats and uptime

-Don't get scared by Bob [^1], he is the ghost that fetches the informations for you!
+Don't get scared by Bob, he is the ghost that fetches the informations for you!
 He's harmless and cute.

 <br/>